A guide to scholarly, historical, and popular research resources.

 - Theater In Video

-This online video collection contains more than 250 definitive performances of the world's leading plays, together with more than 100 film documentaries, online in streaming video - more than 500 hours in all, representing hundreds of leading playwrights, actors and directors.
+This collection contains more than 250 performances of the world's leading plays, and more than 100 documentaries, online in streaming video - more than 500 hours of hundreds of leading playwrights, actors and directors.

 - Arts & Humanities Citation Index